ActiDoo/gamification-engine/docs/concepts/index.rst

 Properties
 ==========
-A property describes Achievements or Goals of our system, like the name, image, description or XP the user should get.
+A property describes an Achievement or a Goal of our system, like the name, image, description or XP the user should get.
 The Values of Properties can again be python formulas.
 Inside the formula you can make use of the level by using *level*.

-Additionally Properties can be used as Variables.
+Additionally, Properties can be used as Variables.
 This is useful to model goals like "reach 1000xp".